trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * `IMPORTANT:` In general settings, set "Query logs retention" to `24 hours`.
 (I read that for some people logs fill up which slows down Pi and needing a reboot)

-## Set up your devices to work with AdGuard
+## Setup devices to work with AdGuard

  - For Android/Apple, go to WiFi advanced settings and select static option.
 In `DNS 1` field enter "Pi's IP" address